suhlig/zero-to-cf-in-30-seconds/README.markdown

 ## I broke the env

 Before: debug, dig up the docs on how to re-create, trouble
-Now: press the recreate button in Concours
+Now: press the recreate button in Concourse

 ## New SCF release